corsairmarks/combined_silfae_revisited/mod/README.md

     * Apply new mono-gender portrait rules
     * More Pop clothing selector refinements
     * Allow portraits to be randomized
+* 2.0.1 Portrait selectors based on job category, not pop category - my goal is for the Pop portraits to be based on the job, not the Pop's stratum

 ## Source Code